Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	14. Bureaucratic waste analysis:  The literal bureaucratic cost of this technology is modest to missing, which makes its bureaucratic waste more rather than less horrifying.
 The facilities required to run Separatist Branching Facilities are a central investment that has to be repeated once per major settlement, being about as bureaucratically expensive as a low-tech doctor's office.
 There are no facilities required to run Unionist Branching Facilities... but a rape-tolerating society then wastes bureaucrats in the horrific sense, as the resulting common psychological disorder results in not only misfiled paperwork, but an increased rate of homicide against people inclined to orderly inclinations, and a failure of society to inculcate orderly inclinations among the youth.
 Although it HAS theoretical paradisic applications, this technology starts bad and gets worse, being likely one of the first technologies to become dystopic.
 	15. Utopic rating:  1/5, +1 in territories challenged by blood cults, +1 in territories with extreme technological development (as the Separatist interpretation strengthens with the development of other technologies)
 	16. Public protection rating:  1/5, +2 in territories challenged by blood cults
+	17. Technological smoothness:  4/5
+	18. Technological extremophilia:  ???
-	17. Kind of person most protected:  People who REALLY want to exist.
+	19. Kind of person most protected:  People who REALLY want to exist.
 7. Panarchic Retreat
 	1. Mechanism proposal:  The Commonwealth has some rule governing when people can be rated as stable immortals deserving of unlimited free movement privileges and territory-independent access to rejuvenation technologies.
 The panarchic retreats are a scheme set up by the Panarchy to help a whole bunch of people get access to those privileges even though they would ordinarily be "beneath the notice" of the Commonwealth.
 	2. Mechanism proposal:  The literally described process of building vacation areas and then having Panarchs praise the people who run them is exactly what's going on here.
 It builds up the records of people who would otherwise be too totally unnoticable by the Commonwealth to be dubbed stable immortals.
 Panarchists don't unperson service workers.